defenseunicorns/zarf-package-dev-dependencies/README.md

 cat tls.crt | base64 # set tls_crt to this value (removing new lines)
 cat tls.key | base64 # set tls_key to this value (removing new lines)
 ```

+> *NOTE* this also currently requires the following line in the coredns configmap: `rewrite name github.com agent-redirector.zarf.svc.cluster.local`